 Each social media platform has its own style, functions, benefits, and limitations.
 Instead of throwing time and money into the wind to see what works, we recommend you focus your B2B social media strategy on the two best social media platforms for B2B marketing: LinkedIn and Twitter.

-With over 500 million users, LinkedIn has been developed specifically for B2B industries.
+, LinkedIn has been developed specifically for B2B industries.
 Twitter is the standout when it comes to a strong presence of B2B tech thought-leaders and other niche topic advocates among its user base.

 Both Twitter and LinkedIn can be used to fill the top of the funnel, build a social presence, attract an audience, and generate leads for your B2B business.
 Let’s take a look at the advantages of each.